Aleksandir/Advent-of-code-2023/README.md

 # Advent of Code 2023

-This repository is dedicated to documenting my journey through the 2023 Advent of Code (AoC) using the Go programming language.
+This repository is dedicated to documenting my journey through the 2023 Advent of Code (AoC) using the Go programming language. the AoC is an annual event where participants are given a new coding challenge each day for the month of December.
+The challenges are designed to be fun and engaging while also being a great way to learn a new programming language or sharpen your skills in a language you already know. it can be found at [adventofcode.com](https://adventofcode.com/).

 ## Structure